vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 Then on each host, make sure there is valid return of `curl 127.0.0.1:8080`.
 `Connection refused` error means the routing mesh of this Docker Swarm cluster is broken and needs to be fixed.

-### Mounting volume failed and I saw "name must be valid as a DNS name component" error in the log when mounting a vFile volume to a container.
+### Mounting volume failed and I saw "name must be valid as a DNS name component" error in the log when mounting a VSSD volume to a container.
 When you see something like the following in the log

 ```